backstage/backstage/docs/features/software-catalog/api.md

 Deletes an entity by its `metadata.uid` field value.

-{% note %}

-**Note:** This method of deletion is appropriate for orphaned entities, but not for removal of "live" entities that are actively being updated by a location.
+> **Note:** This method of deletion is appropriate for orphaned entities, but
+> not for removal of "live" entities that are actively being updated by a
+> location.
 Please read below.

-{% endnote %}

 The most common user flow is that you register a location (see below), and then the catalog keeps itself up to date with that location and the subtree of things